GLAMIDL Reference

 1StateGLAM state account owned by the core protocol program.
 It records owner, enabled integrations, delegate permissions, policies, assets, borrowable assets, timelocks, mint linkage, and pricing records.

 2VaultVault PDA controlled by the core protocol program and derived conceptually from the state account.
-It acts as the vault authority for SOL, token accounts, and supported external positions.
+It acts as the vault authority for SOL, token accounts, and supported registered positions.

 3Signer / FeePayerOwner, authorized delegate, manager, or transaction fee payer.
 Delegates must hold the exact permission required by the instruction.